pimatic/pimatic-log-reader/README.md

 ### Turn a speaker on and off when a music player starts or stops playing:

-Assuming that you are using [gmediarender](https://github.com/hzeller/gmrender-resurrect) and the log is written to "/var/log/gmediarender".
-Then define following sensor:
+Say you are using [gmediarender](https://github.com/hzeller/gmrender-resurrect) and the log is written to `"/var/log/gmediarender"` you can define the following sensor:

     {
       "id": "gmediarender-status",